-6.15.3 Reducing Pileup
+6.15.3 Reducing Pile-Up

-We summarize here various methods which can be used to reduce pileup.
+We summarize here various methods that can be used to reduce pile-up.

-•Shorten exposure time: By cutting back on CCD exposure time, the probability of pileup decreases.
-The user is advised to select the best combination of a subarray and frame time in order to avoid losing data as discussed in Section 6.12.1.

-- •Use the Alternating Exposure option: This option simply alternates between exposures that are subject to pileup and those that are not.
+- •Shorten exposure time: By cutting back on CCD exposure time, the probability of pile-up decreases.
+The user is advised to select the best combination of a subarray and frame time to avoid losing data as discussed in Section 6.12.1. - •Use the Alternating Exposure option: This option simply alternates between exposures that are subject to pile-up and those that are not.
 The capability was originally developed for use with certain grating observations to allow one to spend some time obtaining useful data from a zeroth order image, which would otherwise be piled up.
-See Section 6.12.2. - •Use CC mode If two-dimensional imaging is not required, consider using CC mode (Section 6.12.3). - •Insert a transmission grating: Inserting either the HETG (Chapter 8) or the LETG (Chapter 9) will significantly decrease the counting rate as the efficiency is lower.
-The counting rate in the zero order image may then be low enough to avoid pileup. - •Offset point: Performing the observation with the source off-axis spreads out the flux and thus decreases the probability of pileup at the price of a degraded image.
-Figure 6.21 illustrated the impact. - •Defocus: The option is only listed for completeness, the option is not recommended or encouraged.
+See Section 6.12.2.

+- •Use CC mode If two-dimensional imaging is not required, consider using CC mode (Section 6.12.3). - •Insert a transmission grating: Inserting either the HETG (Chapter 8) or the LETG (Chapter 9) will significantly decrease the counting rate as the efficiency is lower.
+The counting rate in the zero order image may then be low enough to avoid pile-up. - •Offset point: Performing the observation with the source off-axis spreads out the flux and thus decreases the probability of pile-up at the price of a degraded image.
+Figure 6.22 illustrated the impact. - •Defocus: The option is only listed for completeness, the option is not recommended or encouraged.